history of kites

 In the mid-1980s, the modern kite field began to transform with large themed kites and traction sports.

 One of the most influential kitemakers and designers during this time is Peter Lynn of New Zealand.
-Starting in 1985, Peter began developing large inflatable theme kites, and has went on to develop the first practical three-wheeled kite buggy.
+Starting in 1985, Peter began developing large inflatable theme kites and developing the first practical three-wheeled kite buggy.
 Along with his C-Quad single-skin semi-rigid traction kite, this helped launch a whole new traction sport such as buggy races and cross-country events.
 Peter Lynn has also been credited with producing the world’s largest kites numerous times.

 Throughout the 1990s and continuing today, Kite Surfing has become a legitimate extreme sport.
-Combining the skills of kite flying and surfing, kite pilots take to the water with specifically designed airfoils that provide tremendous lift and enable their fliers to perform amazing acrobatics.
+Combining kite flying and surfing skills, kite pilots take to the water with specifically designed airfoils that provide tremendous lift and enable their fliers to perform amazing acrobatics.